 - MCP instructions: Specialized instructions on how to use specific tools.
 For example, a document explaining exactly how to navigate your specific instance of Salesforce or HubSpot for a particular task.

 In a real-world scenario, a "Newsletter Writer" skill wouldn't just be prompted to "write a newsletter."
 It would reference a voice_personality.md file, a previous_issues.md archive, and a strategic_goals.md document.
-This ensures that even if the agent model changes, the institutional knowledge remains anchored in your files, not the model's training data.
+This ensures that even if the agent model changes, the institutional knowledge remains anchored in your files, not the model's training data — a pattern at the core of our newsletter automation case study, where sovereign skill architecture reduced production time by over 80%.
 The key principle here is that structuring context for AI agents is what separates effective deployments from expensive experiments.

 3. Code scripts and tool execution